akilby/research-getting-started/README.md

 1. [Getting Started with the HPC](#getting-started-with-northeasterns-high-performance-computing-cluster)
 2. [Running Python using a virtual environment](#running-python-using-a-virtual-environment)
 3. [Getting files on and off the HPC](#getting-files-on-and-off-the-hpc)
+4. Using GitHub repos to manage code
+5. Installing and using Kilby group specific packages
+6. Jupyter notebooks with Open OnDemand

 ## Getting started with Northeastern's High Performance Computing cluster